jgogstad/burrito-book-addendum/README.md

 def divide(a: Int, b: Int): Try[Int]
 ```

 In the example above we add the _effect of failing_ in `productTry` by using `Try` as `F`.
-The computation is converting two `Int`s into a single `Int`, the additional structure in a possible failure and it's captured in the wrapping type `Try`.
+The computation is converting two `Int`s into a single `Int`; the additional structure in a possible failure and it's captured in the wrapping type `Try`.
 With the metaphore "F is a computational context" in mind, then:

 * `IO` is the effect of lazy evaluation that can be cancelled and run concurrently
 * `Option` is the effect of missing value